Looking Closely at the Growth Curve for Akili Inc. (AKLI)

-Akili Inc. (NASDAQ:AKLI) went down by -20.00% from its latest closing price compared to the recent 1-year high of $37.58.
-The company’s stock price has collected -56.95% of loss in the last five trading sessions.
+Akili Inc. (NASDAQ:AKLI) went up by 1.22% from its latest closing price compared to the recent 1-year high of $37.58.
+The company’s stock price has collected -27.02% of loss in the last five trading sessions.

 Is It Worth Investing in Akili Inc. (NASDAQ :AKLI) Right Now?